 What are college credits?

-A credit is the standard measurement of a student’s academic competency.
-College credits represent how much effort you, the student, put into a single course over a semester (15 weeks).
+College credit is the standard measurement of a student’s academic competency.
+Essentially, it represents how much effort you, the student, put into a single course over a semester (15 weeks).
 This effort is most often represented by hours of work.

 1 college credit represents approximately 1 hour spent in a classroom and 2 hours spent on homework each week.